 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant estimates are inherent in the preparation of the consolidated financial statements and include revenue recognition, obsolete and excess inventory, the valuation allowance on deferred tax assets, stock-based compensation, contingent consideration and the valuation of intangibles and goodwill.
-The uncertainty created by the COVID-19 global pandemic and efforts to contain it, has made such estimates more difficult and subjective.
+Significant estimates are inherent in the preparation of the consolidated financial statements and include obsolete and excess inventory, the valuation of contingent consideration and the valuation of intangibles and goodwill.
+The uncertainty created by the disruptions in the capital markets as a result of rising interest rates, worldwide inflationary pressures, significant fluctuations in energy prices and the decline in the global economic environment, has made such estimates more difficult and subjective.
 Actual results could differ materially from those estimates.